Learned SPARCOM: Unfolded Deep Super-Resolution Microscopy: Results

-Figure 2 shows the results for a structure identical to that used for creating the patches for training LSPARCOM (biological microtubules \cite{EPFL2015}), with two slightly different sets of imaging parameters (simulating imaging with two different microscopes).
+Figure 2 shows the results for a structure identical to that used for creating the patches for training LSPARCOM BT (biological microtubules \cite{EPFL2015}), with two slightly different sets of imaging parameters (simulating imaging with two different microscopes).
 Each of the datasets, corresponding to a different set of imaging parameters, is composed of 361 high-density frames.
 Fig. 2(a) shows the the first set of imaging parameters, which matches exactly the ones that the LSPARCOM BT net was trained on; whereas Fig. 2(b) shows the the second set of imaging parameters, which matches exactly the ones that Deep-STORM net1 was trained on.
 The latter dataset was generated based on the structure of the former using the ThunderSTORM ImageJ plugin \cite {ThunderSTORM}.
-As can be seen, the performance of Deep-STORM net 1 is significantly degraded due to the slight difference in imaging parameters, which is not even visible to the naked eye, whereas the LSPARCOM reconstruction is more robust, yielding good results in both cases.
-Naturally, LSPARCOM BT, which was trained on similar data, yields better results than LSPARCOM TU for both sets of imaging parameters, yet LSPARCOM TU performs well overall as well, despite the significantly different training data.
-Note that for LSPARCOM TU slight fragmentation is visible in the enlarged box for the second set of imaging parameters; in addition, the microtubule reconstruction obtained by LSPARCOM TU induces a slight straightening affect, due to the significantly different training data, under-evaluating the amplitude of the ``curls''.
-This can be seen in Appendix Fig. A.5, which shows each of the reconstructions overlaid with the ground truth.
-Both LSPARCOM reconstruction do exhibit some false positive localizations in the upper right corner, which is the result of an empty patch and the relative threshold parameters used in the activation layer.
-The Deep-STORM net 2 reconstruction, which was trained on the same imaging parameters as LSPARCOM TU, is unable to properly separate close microtubules.
+As can be seen, the performance of Deep-STORM net1 is significantly degraded due to the slight difference in imaging parameters, which is not even visible to the naked eye, whereas the LSPARCOM reconstruction is more robust, yielding good results in both cases.
+Naturally, LSPARCOM BT, which was trained on similar data, yields better results than LSPARCOM TU for both sets of imaging parameters, yet LSPARCOM TU performs well overall, despite the significantly different training data.
+Note that for LSPARCOM TU slight fragmentation is visible in the enlarged box for the second set of imaging parameters.
+Both LSPARCOM reconstructions do exhibit some false positive localizations in the upper right corner, which is the result of an empty patch and the relative threshold parameters used in the activation layer.
+The Deep-STORM net2 reconstruction, which was trained on the same imaging parameters as LSPARCOM TU, is unable to properly separate close microtubules.
 The SPARCOM reconstruction without prior knowledge of the PSF is grainy and inaccurate, but is dramatically improved upon using the correct PSF.
-Appendix Fig. A.6 compares the intensity across the dotted line cross section for all reconsturctions, further validating the success of LSPARCOM over all other methods.
-In terms of runtime, the SPARCOM reconstruction took 9.56 sec, the LSPARCOM reconstruction took 2.26 sec, and the Deep-STORM reconstruction took 49.25 sec for $361$ $64\times64$ input frames.